 I purchased a Good Grips mandoline that has very clever storage on the underside of the base, but I had great difficulty removing the alternate blades from storage with one hand.
 I finally solved the problem by using an ice pick to pry the blades out of storage.
 There is a narrow slot adjacent to the holding clips near the tip of the stored blades.
 I found I can insert the tip of an ice pick into one of the slots and pop the blade loose.
 Now it is easy to access all the parts.
 One thing to note about this piece of equipment is that the white plastic runway will stain with some foods, but bleach will remove the stain.

 I also tried another type of mandoline (sold by Sterline) that has the blades built in and I accessed them by turning knobs.
-The smaller (flat) knob flips the basic blade from straight to wavy, but the blade travel depth is greater than the length of the feet so the body of the mandoline must be tipped to one side for the blade to clear the work surface—another challenge for the one-handed cook—and half the time the whole mandoline would flip upside down.
+The smaller (flat) knob flips the basic blade from straight to wavy, but the blade travel depth is greater than the length of the feet so the body of the mandoline must be tipped to one side for the blade to clear the work surface, which is another challenge for the one-handed cook.
+Half the time the whole mandoline would flip upside down.
 The other knob (round) controls the depth of the cut and allows a choice of straight cut, fry cut, and julienne cut.

 The blade knobs can turn either direction but turning the knobs toward each other works best and avoids one blade getting in the way of the other.
 There are no indicators on the unit to show the recommended direction.
-I copied the photo of the Sterline product from Amazon.
-Note that the call-outs label the flat knob a switch, but does not slide side to side; it rotates, which is why I call it a knob.
-I should mention I really liked the Stainless steel runway; it is very easy to clean.
+I really liked the Stainless steel runway; it is very easy to clean.